parrt/playdl/README.md

 * [IMDB using pytorch and embeddings](imdb-sentiment-pytorch.ipynb)

 oooook.
-It turns out I was using just 1000 training in 1000 testing records but Keras was using a much bigger data set with 25,000 records each.
+It turns out I was using just 1000 training and 1000 testing records but Keras was using a much bigger data set with 25,000 records each.
 I can then using my PyTorch methods get roughly the same 75% accuracy from the Keras book.
 I redid everything in this notebook:

 * [IMDB using pytorch but keras to load data](imdb-pytorch-keras-data.ipynb)